MewIsEpic/Fortune-Gen/README.md

 They also lack diversity in themes, sticking only to love life related fortunes.

-I sought to diversify the fortune poems in number and theme by automating the writing proccess.
+We sought to diversify the fortune poems in number and theme by automating the writing proccess.

+############

+Project Management: Our team consists of three people.
+Below are the members and their focused responsibility within the project.

+Ceren Özdel: Implementing and fine-tuning the BERT model to classify the generated text based on different themes.

+Ece Su Eren: Gathering data for corpus creation and preparing the corpus for text generation.

+Batuhan Ünsal: Text generation with Ngrams.

 ############